-There are two packages of interest Spring Batch (
+There are two packages of interest in Spring Batch (

 org.springframework.batch) and Spring Cloud Task (

-To enable debug logging of this batch package, add the following JVM argument when starting your application, for example:
+To enable debug logging of the batch package, add the following JVM argument when starting your application:

-To enable debug logging of this task package, add the following JVM argument when starting your application, for example:
+To enable debug logging of the task package, add the following JVM argument when starting your application:

 Task applications record execution information to a database.

 If that is not happening, ensure that the proper class level annotation